 In step 1016, the card sets up the connection.
-Generally, the card receives an identifier or address (e.g., telephone number, The identifier or address is associated with the card and informs the network that the card is associated with an authorized wireless device.
+Generally, the card receives an identifier or address (e.g., telephone number, ESN or other) from the communication initiation application.
+The identifier or address is associated with the card and informs the network that the card is associated with 65 an authorized wireless device.
 In the configuration, the network sets up a serial connection with the SMD followed by a handshake and authentication procedure between the card and network.
-45 Other links are also possible.
+Other links are also possible.
 After the link is up, the network assigns an IP address to the SMD.
-As will be appreciated, certain networks, such as Sprint and Verizon, automatically assign and provide a link with a DNS server address while others, such as Cingular, fail to provide a link with a DNS 50 server address.
+As will be appreciated, certain networks, such as Sprint and Verizon, automatically assign and provide a link with a DNS server address while others, such as Cingular, fail to provide a link with a DNS server address.
 For the latter networks, the DNS server address is included in the connection manager files.
 Regarding authentication, some network services, such as Cingular, use the same username and password for a number of network cards of the same type.
-Others, such as Sprint, include the 55 post-card-activation authentication information in the card itself, so non pap-secrets file is needed in the connection
+Others, such as Sprint, include the post-card-activation authentication information in the card itself, so non pap-secrets file is needed in the connection manager.